HumanVid: Demystifying Training Data for Camera-controllable Human Image Animation

 Synthesizing diverse and high-fidelity human videos for animation is non-trivial.
 Existing 3D synthetic datasets for humans primarily focus on reconstruction or perception, resulting in limited appearance diversity, over-smoothed textures, and restricted camera motions~\cite{bedlam,DBLP:conf/iccv/YangCML0XWQW0W023}.
-To overcome these limitations, we first augment our dataset with approximately 2,300 copyright-free 3D avatar assets.
+To overcome these limitations, we first augment our dataset with approximately 10K copyright-free 3D avatar assets.
 These assets undergo rigorous rigging using motions from motion-captured datasets~\cite{DBLP:conf/iccv/MahmoodGTPB19} and open-source software~\cite{rokoko}, enabling a wide range of character shapes, appearances, and human motions.
 Notably, to compensate for the limited camera motions observed in real-world videos, we introduce an innovative rule-based camera trajectory system, enriching the diversity of camera movements in training data.
 Specifically, multiple camera locations are randomly sampled for the keyframes throughout the space, and each camera is purposefully directed toward the human face.
-These sampled key camera motions are then connected and smoothed, replicating common camera movements in videos and films.
+We connect and smooth these sampled camera keyframes to create natural camera movements similar to those found in professional videos and films.
 This design enables us to generate lifelike human videos with accurate annotations of human and camera motions.
-The illustration of our synthetic data is in Fig.~\ref{fig:teaser}.
+The illustration of our synthetic data in the rendering process is shown in Fig.~\ref{fig:teaser}.
 Our experiments conclusively demonstrate that utilizing our synthetic dataset significantly enhances animation, particularly regarding motion control.